Jim Green was an activist who championed social justice, democracy and the arts, with the vision of a fair, inclusive, and creative city.

 Through his different vocations wound the common thread of building a better society for groups pushed to the edges.
 Up until his death in February of 2012, Jim tenaciously promoted the inclusion of the marginalized poor, the homeless, artists, and others.
 His socially innovative projects included: BladeRunners, the Portland Hotel Society, Four Corners Community Savings, the expansion of the Vancouver East Cultural Centre, and the Woodward’s redevelopment.
 Much of his work continues to benefit Vancouver.

 With Jim’s passing, a group has come together to establish an on-going legacy for his work.
-The Jim Green Foundation was established as a tribute to Jim and as a means to keep building the Vancouver that he saw possible.
+The Jim Green Foundation was established as a tribute to Jim and as a means to keep building the inclusive communities that he saw possible.